gbaptista/tech-docs/README.md

   </action>
 </stage>
 ```
-for more details see the examples: [pages/examples](pages/examples)
+For more details see the examples: [pages/examples](pages/examples)